 The Self-Employed Persons Program is meant for artisans and athletes who have to get at least 35 point out of 100 potential points in the selection criteria.
 The selection criteria will cover education, experience, ability to speak English and/or French, adaptability, and age.

 On the other hand, the Start-Up Visa Program links you with a private sector organization in Canada who is able to provide guidance, funding, and expertise in starting and operating a business.

 In addition, most of Canada’s ten provinces and three territories has its own entrepreneur immigration program for those who wish to start a business in the province or territory.

 We will assist you to fulfil the requirements of these programs, including filing and drawing up the relevant paper work and getting a business immigration Canada visa.

-You can call us today at 416-944-3267 for an assessment by a business immigration lawyer Canada.
+You can call us today at 416-944-3267 or fill out the contact form for an assessment by a business immigration lawyer Canada.